Smicer12/Phase_4_Group_2_Project/README.md

 ***
 ### Exploratory Data Analysis
-this stage of the analysis focused on such as: distribution of zip codes in
+this stage of the analysis focused on such as:

+ 1. distribution of zip codes.

 ![zipcode.png](images/zipcode.png)